May 2021 Flood Recovery

 This rainfall resulted in the highest flows on record in the Upper Hinds and Ashburton/Hakatere river catchments.
 The most significant impact of this flood event has been felt on the Ashburton/Hakatere and Hinds Rivers.
 There has been extensive out of river flooding, significant stopbank damage and berm erosion and major on farm damage.
 The Ashburton/Hakatere River SH1 bridge was also damaged causing disruption to travel around the South Island.

-We are working alongside key agencies and partners to support our community’s recovery from this event.
+We worked alongside key agencies and partners to support our community’s recovery from this event.

 ECan issue warning for Ashburton river

 Environment Canterbury have issued a warning for the Ashburton River.
 Heavy rain has been falling along the main divide overnight as forecast, and is expected to continue throughout the day today before easing off tomorrow morning.

 Applications open for $4 million Canterbury Flood Recovery Fund